African All Stars Transfer News & Rumours: Milan plan summer move for Medhi Benatia | Goal.com

 Crystal Palace eye Niasse

-Crystal Palace have turned to out-of-favour Oumar Niasse after missing out on a deal for Dominic Solanke, Evening Standard.
+Crystal Palace have turned to out-of-favour Everton striker Oumar Niasse after missing out on a deal for Dominic Solanke, Evening Standard.

 The Eagles have limited reinforce this month and are looking to bring the Senegalese forward to Selhurst Park on loan.